JohnAppleSeed-/searchEngine/README.md

 ![instant search](http://i.imgur.com/PGwqbC7.gif)

+###Dependencies:

+Must have MongoDB and Redis installed and running.
+Only tested with MongoDB V2.4.13 and Redis V2.8.19.
+See `bower.json` and `package.json` for info on pacjages that will be installed by `npm` and `bower`.

 ###Install

-Clone the git repo and cd into the newly created directory:
+Clone the git repo and `cd` into the newly created directory:
 ```
 $ git clone https://github.com/JohnAppleSeed-/searchEngine.git
 $ cd searchEngine